 Hockett Trail continues far beyond the bridge, passing through the East Fork Sequoia Grove after another mile.
 Here the giant sequoias remain well preserved, having the good fortune to avoid the nineteenth century lumberjacks who left behind all the stumps at Atwell Mill.

 Those not staying at the Atwell Mill can park in the lot on the east side of the campground.
 The trailhead is located near campsite 16, where bear boxes are provided.
-The hike to the East Grove is 4.5 miles round trip.
+The hike to the East Grove is around 5 miles round trip.
 Backpackers can venture even farther up the trail to more remote corners of Mineral King.
 A wilderness permit is required for all overnight treks, and subject to trail quotas, but no permit is needed for day hikes in Mineral King.
+Hiking down Hockett Trail to the bridge over East Fork Kaweah River is 3 miles round trip with 600 feet of elevation change.

 Humans aren’t the only creatures who enjoy Hockett Trail.
 Apparently, this is a also good place to see bear cubs in the early morning, which is why the photos stop halfway down the trail.
 Rather than get in between a mother and her young cub, I backtracked to Atwell Mill.
 The bridge and grove will have to wait for another trip to beautiful Mineral King.